 Each week, we’ll look at your progress towards your target and set goals for the following week.

 After 90 days, your editorial support will end (unless you have arranged to defer some or all of your days), but you still have access to the course material.
 Even if you have not completed your entire book in 90 days, by this time you should good daily writing habits in place and are unlikely to need the same level of editorial support.
 However, there will be a renewal option at a lower rate if you do want to continue with the guidance of your editor.

 No problem.
-As long as you let me know in advance, you can defer part or all of your challenge days until 31 March 2022.
+As long as you let me know in advance, you can defer part or all of your challenge days until a specific date.
 Bear in mind, though, that interrupting the flow of a daily writing habit can set your momentum back a bit.
 Try to keep going, if you can.

 Students who pay in full are entitled to have two email discussions with your editor regarding anything that is causing confusion or writer’s block.
 For each session, your editor will spend two hours on your project helping you brainstorm ideas and solutions and providing advice.
 If you complete your draft without needing to use these sessions, then you can request editorial feedback on your manuscript and your editor will spend up to four hours on your book – but please note there may be a waiting list for editing.

 No, that would not be a good use of my time or yours as your manuscript needs room to change and develop first (and I would only be able to help one or two students in this way).
 However, I will scan through your writing and, if necessary, advise on recurring issues that can and should be corrected early on to avoid/undo bad habits.
 This might include overuse of certain words and phrases, or a misunderstanding of grammar.